Engineering students make auto

 The shower, which the development team assigned a working of Haffner Hands-Free Shower System, features areas to rinse, shampoo hair, wash the body and be dried.

-Water temperature and pressure is controlled so Haffner can safely turn it on and off.
+Water temperature and pressure are controlled so Haffner can safely turn it on and off.
 The unit is divided into stations that wash various parts of the body progressively.
 Haffner moves through the system much like an auto would move through an automatic car wash.

 The hair-washing station gently scrubs the scalp and a pre-set amount of shampoo flows out when the station is activated.